Helder-JR/Sorting-Algorithms/README.md

-# Sorting-Algorithms
+# Sorting Algorithms
-Sorting algorithms developed using Java, for educational purposes and because of Java OO easiness.
+Sorting algorithms developed using Java, for educational purposes and due to Java OO easiness.